MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-poll-mode.md

 ### Introduction to Poll objects

 NDIS Poll Mode introduces the Poll object to resolve the pain points associated with DPCs.
 A Poll object is an execution context construct.
-Miniport drivers use a Poll object in place of a DPC when dealing with datapath operations.
+Miniport drivers can use a Poll object in place of a DPC when dealing with datapath operations.

 A Poll object offers the following:

 * It provides a way for NDIS to set work limits per iteration.

 * It is closely tied to a notification mechanism.
 This keeps the OS and the NIC in sync regarding when work needs to be processed.

+* It has a concept of iteration and interrupts built in.
+When using DPCs, drivers are forced to re-enable the interrupt every time they finish a DPC.
+When using Poll objects, drivers don't need to re-enable the interrupt each polling iteration because Poll Mode will let your driver know when it's done polling and it's time to re-enable the interrupt again.

 * When making scheduling decisions, the system can be smart about whether to run at DISPATCH_LEVEL or PASSIVE_LEVEL.
-The execution can move between IRQL levels transparently to the driver.
 This can allow fine-tuned prioritization of traffic from different NICs and lead to a fairer workload distribution on the machine.

 * It has serialization guarantees.
 Once you are running code from within a Poll object's execution context you are guaranteed that no other code related to the same execution context will run.
 This allows a NIC driver to have a lock free implementation of its datapath.

-* It has a concept of iteration and interrupts built in.
-When using DPCs, drivers are forced to re-enable interrupts every time they finish a DPC.
-With NDIS Poll Mode, drivers do not need to re-enable interrupts each polling iteration.

 ### The NDIS Poll Mode model